 Carmelite spirituality is often a confusing topic because most lay-people do not know where to begin or the meaning of “Carmelite.”
 Even if someone knows the Carmelites, the person usually thinks of a Carmelite monk or a Carmelite nun living in a monastery cloistered from the world and not interacting with others outside the monastery grounds.
 While Carmelites generally seek solitude and silence with God to develop what is called “contemplative life” or a growing union with God dwelling within through prayer, Carmelites also teach, serve the poor, and these days even create YouTube videos.
 Carmelite spirituality speaks to our hearts; the tradition and doctrine of the Carmelites has influenced the spiritual lives of many known and unknown persons over the centuries.

 The Carmelite Order traces its roots back to the Holy Land during the Crusades and spiritually traces its roots all the way to the Old Testament and the prophet Elias.
-Carmelites are in a way each a προφήτης (those who stand before others affirming God) and they do this through this loving union and their actions based on what God calls them to in the moment; a third order Carmelite mother will live out to completion her state in life as wife and mother while a religious will live in the cloister and spend hours in prayer for the sake of the world.
-Both Carmelites pray and act in their own circumstances in accord with God's will present to the circumstances and people where they are in their state of life and empowered by their time in prayerful solitude and silence with the one they love above all else: God Himself.
+Carmelites are in a way each a προφήτης (those who stand before others affirming God)1 and they do this through this loving union and their actions based on what God calls them to in the moment; a third order Carmelite mother will live out to completion her state in life as wife and mother while a religious will live in the cloister and spend hours in prayer for the sake of the world.
+Both Carmelites pray and act in their own circumstances in accord with God’s will present to the circumstances and people where they are in their state of life and empowered by their time in prayerful solitude and silence with the one they love above all else: God Himself.

 This prophetic spiritual tradition informs Carmelite life with Elias as the father of the Carmelite order; Mary, under the title of Our Lady of Mount Carmel, is the mother of the order as exemplar of what all persons affiliated with the order should aspire to be as well as protector and patroness of the order.
-The Carmelite order is a Marian order and Carmelites look at her as Patron.
+The Carmelite order is a Marian order and Carmelites look at her as Patroness.
 Mary, as Our Lady of Mt.
-Carmel, permeates the order from its very founding as the "Brothers of the Blessed Virgin Mary of Mt.
-Carmel" to the present day of working for Mary in bringing her to others by conforming more and more to her as the exemplar Carmelite.
-From images of Mary and her Immaculate Heart to invocations such as "beauty of Carmel," "Queen of Carmelites," and "Queen, glory of Carmel," Carmelites are through-and-through Marian.
+Carmel, permeates the order from its very founding as the “Brothers of the Blessed Virgin Mary of Mt.
+Carmel” to the present day of working for Mary in bringing her to others by conforming more and more to her as the exemplar Carmelite.
+From images of Mary and her Immaculate Heart to invocations such as “Beauty of Carmel,” “Queen of Carmelites,” and “Queen, Glory of Carmel,” Carmelites are through-and-through Marian.

-Carmelite spirituality is first and foremost personal; the human person, through his or her self-determination, co-operates or not with God's Will in his or her life and grows in love with God through solitude, silence, prayer, and building virtue.
+Carmelite spirituality is first and foremost personal; the human person, through his or her self-determination, co-operates or not with God’s Will in his or her life and grows in love with God through solitude, silence, prayer, and building virtue.
 The Carmelites were founded on the liberty to act in accord with the needs of the moment in the spirit of Elias and Mary; Elias who explodes into Scripture standing in opposition to Achaab the wicked king of Israel and disappears in a fiery chariot and Mary who always responded to the needs of the moment in liberty at the Annunciation, the Wedding at Cana, or the Visitation.
 The liberty of the human person and the choice of loving union with God lies at the very center of this spirituality.
 See the interview on Carmelite Spirituality below for more details:

 Elias as the father of Carmelites